 J. Except when otherwise stated herein, authors should conform to the most recent edition of the American Medical Association Manual of Style.

 The discussion should be described to emphasize the new and important aspects of the study, including the conclusions.
 Do not repeat in detail the results or other information that is provided in the introduction or the results section.
 Describe the conclusions according to the purpose of the study but avoid unqualified statements that are not adequately supported by the data.
 Conclusions may be stated briefly in the last paragraph of the discussion section.

-References should be obviously related to documents and should not exceed 30.
+References should be obviously related to documents and should not exceed 50 in number.
+The number of references should not exceed 100 in reviews.
+However, the number of references has no limitation in systematic review and meta-analysis.
 References should be numbered consecutively in the order in which they are first mentioned in the text.
 Provide citations in the body text.
 All references should be listed in English, including author, title, name of journal, etc.

 The format for references follows the descriptions below.
 Otherwise, it follows the NLM Style Guide for Authors, Editors, and Publishers (Patrias, K. Citing medicine: the NLM style guide for authors, editors, and publishers [Internet].
 2nd ed.
 Wendling, DL, technical editor.
 Bethesda (MD): National Library of Medicine (US); 2007 [updated 2015 Oct 2; cited Year Month Day].
 Available at: www.ncbi.nlm.nih.gov/books/NBK7256/).